Colossians - A demonstration of the "Science of Textual Criticism"

 The word is clearly masculine.
 There is also a feminine form - anepsias - which Thayer says means a niece.
 But Liddell and Scott tell us the word means a “cousin”, and that in later usage it also came to mean niece or nephew.

-Divry’s Modern Greek-English Dictionary gives us one meaning of the word ο ανεψιος, and that meaning is “nephew”, not “cousin”.
+Divry’s Modern Greek-English Dictionary, which has nothing to do with the Bible, but is just a modern day Greek dictionary, gives us one meaning of the word ο ανεψιος, and that meaning is “nephew”, not “cousin”.